codingquark/codingquark.github.io/_posts/2016-10-06-email-notifications-gnus.markdown

 Good thing about gnus-notify+ is that it doesn't create *intrusive* notifications.
 There is one more entry in your modeline, you can keep an eye on it and decide to ignore it.
 You can modify GNUS-notify+ to notify you only about selected groups as well.

+Next I would like to find out how to get these notifications to differentiate between accounts and groups.
+That is, something like `[GNUS: Office: 3, emacs: 50, Personal: 2]` or something on these lines.

 Got suggestions for improvements?
-Sure, please over Twitter or email.
+Sure, please share over [Twitter](https://twitter.com/codingquark) or email.